+Movement is the destruction of balance.
+I don’t know who I originally heard this from, but it was in the context of running theory.
 The idea is that in order for a physical body to move in any direction, it cannot be in a position of balance.
 That is to say, it cannot be maintaining […]

 A 20-minute exploration of how conventional treatment of the”rules” for using the passive voice (as, for example, presented in coursebooks or standard student grammar books) misses the chance to introduce learners to a simpler, more elegant and more generative rule.

 A couple of days ago I taught a short (35 minute) lesson to the teaching practice students on the CELTA course we are running in Hamburg at the moment.
 I had used a personal story to introduce the structure “used to” and, while setting up some controlled practice, I had told the students that I […]

 Q: When is a train carriage not a train carriage?
 A: When it is a classroom.
 This is the substance of a conversation I heard on the train recently.
 Initially I only vaguely listened while trying to concentrate on my book, but the conversation began to grip my attention and I transcribed it.
 Names, while […]

 I am lucky enough to be one of those invited to speak at the upcoming IH Barcelona ELT Conference, 8-9 February 2013.
 The event has already sold out, but if you are going to be there and have no other plans between 12:45 – 1:45pm on Saturday 9 February, then come along to room B […]